macmike/cloud-architecture.io/content/architecture/introduction.md

 image = ""
-comments = false # set false to hide Disqus share = true	# set false to hide share buttons menu= "main"		# set "main" to add this content to the main menu author = "Mike"
+comments = false # set false to hide Disqus share = true	# set false to hide share buttons menu= ""		# set "main" to add this content to the main menu author = "Mike" weight = 100
 +++

 TBC: Intro to architecture